stevehjohn/Chess/README.md

 - Engine modes - explore all (for testing), or prune
 - Engine generates moves like "e1f-" sometimes - special move codes
+- Tidy up the whole outcome logic in Core

 ### The Rest